A Glossary of Heart Disease Terms

 Hemoglobin: A protein in red blood cells that transports oxygen and carbon dioxide and gives blood its red color.

 Hibernating Myocardium: After a heart attack, some areas of heart muscle do not pump as they should.
 Some areas will have permanent damage.
 Other areas are able to return to their normal function if blood flow is returned to that area by medications or a procedure.
-Hibernating myocardium is heart muscle that is "resting" and may possibly return to normal function.
+Hibernating myocardium is heart muscle that is ''stunned or in shock" and may possibly return to normal function.

 High-Density Lipoprotein (HDL): Lipoprotein is a particle in the blood.
-HDL is known as "good" cholesterol because it deposits cholesterol in the liver, where it is excreted by the body.
+HDL is known as "good" cholesterol because it deposits cholesterol in the liver, where it is excreted by the body, protecting the arteries from the negative effects of the LDL cholesterol.
 High HDL is thought to protect against coronary artery disease.

 Holter Monitor: A small recorder (monitor) is attached to electrodes on your chest.
 It records the heart's rhythm continuously for 24-hours as you go about your normal activities.
 After the monitor is removed the heart's beats are counted and analyzed by a technician with the aid of a computer.
 Your doctor can learn if you are having irregular heartbeats, what kind they are, how long they last, as well as what may cause them.